A universal machine learning model for the electronic density of states: Results

 For LPS, we used the MD trajectory generated by the bespoke interatomic potential in Ref. \cite{mazitov_pet-mad_2025}.
 The trajectories for the three LPS phases were performed in the NpT ensemble at 400K for a quasi-cubic cell containing 768 atoms at a pressure of zero bar.
 The trajectories were run for 3 ns, sampled every 20 fs.

-\autoref{fig:MD_predictions} shows that PET-MAD-DOS is generally able to qualitatively predict the same DOS profile as the bespoke model, up to roughly 5eV above the Fermi level.
-It is crucial to note that the decay of the DOS above the Fermi level for the bespoke model is likely not physical as it arises due to the limited number of eigenstates in the DFT calculations used for the training set.
-For LPS, the predictions are observed to be offset relative to one another when aligned on the Fermi level.
+\autoref{fig:MD_predictions} shows that PET-MAD-DOS is generally able to qualitatively predict the same DOS profile as the bespoke model, up to roughly 3eV above the Fermi level. \black{The LLPR module acts as a good estimate of the model confidence, as evidenced by the good overlap between the uncertainties of all three models.
+In this case, the profiles are a thermal average of model predictions across a MD trajectory, so we need to propagate uncertainty.
+To do so, we first compute the thermal-average predicted by each LLPR ensemble member.
+We then take the mean over LLPR ensemble members to get the final prediction, and use the standard deviation as a measure of uncertainty.} It is crucial to note that the decay of the DOS above the Fermi level for the bespoke model is likely not physical as it arises due to the limited number of eigenstates in the DFT calculations used for the training set.
+For LPS, the predictions are observed to be offset relative to one another when aligned at the Fermi level.
 This is attributed to the difficulty in determining the Fermi level for a predicted DOS spectra as highlighted in \autoref{sec:bandgap}.
-However, the shape of the DOS profiles still closely matches that of the LoRA and bespoke models.
+However, the shape of the DOS profiles still closely matches that of the LoRA and bespoke models. \black{Along with the overlapping uncertainties, this highlights the fact that PET-MAD-DOS is able to yield good qualitative results out of the box in practical applications.}